liam-harrington/channel/README.md

 # channel
-A server for channel comunication with circuitpython
+A server for channel communication with circuitpython